-We estimate that we will receive net proceeds of approximately \$17,695,000 from the sale of the 2,000,000 Units in this offering, or approximately \$20,455,000 if the underwriters exercise their option to purchase additional shares and warrants in full, based on an assumed public offering price of \$10.00 per Unit, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that we will receive net proceeds of approximately \$17,695,000 from the sale of the 2,000,000 shares in this offering, or approximately \$20,455,000 if the underwriters exercise their option to purchase additional shares in full, based on an assumed public offering price of \$10.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-We plan to use \$15,000,000 of the net proceeds from this offering to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger, which amounts will be applied by them to repay outstanding indebtedness for which Lyneer is jointly liable.
+We plan to use \$15,000,000 of the net proceeds from this offering to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger.
 The balance of the net proceeds from this offering will be used for working capital to finance our future operations, including general corporate purposes, general and administrative expenses, capital expenditures and compensation, including bonuses, deferred compensation and payment of consultants and professionals.
-In the event the Series A and Series B Warrants are exercised in full for cash, we will receive additional gross proceeds of up to \$48,000,000, based upon an assumed exercise price of \$12.00 per share (120% of the assumed public offering price per Unit sold in this offering), which will be used for potential acquisitions and/or working capital purposes.